 No. Our dogs are groomed at least once a week for infection control purposes.
-During a patient intervention, the handler will always use a sheet as a barrier on a patient’s bed to control shedding.
+The handlers will sanitize the patient’s hands before and after the intervention as well as use a sheet as a barrier on a patient’s bed to control shedding.

 What should I do if I am allergic or afraid of dogs?

 Child life specialists will not consult the dogs to see a patient or family who is fearful or allergic.
 If you encounter the dogs in the hallway, please let their handler know if you or your child are allergic or scared of dogs.
 We understand that not everyone likes dogs and we will make every effort to respect your wishes.